Laws of Quantum Programming: A Framework of Quantum Programming

 In this section, we define a three-layer framework of quantum programming in which our laws can be properly accommodated.
 As pointed out in the Introduction, all ingredients of this framework are not new and have been widely used by the quantum programming community.

-We assume a set $\mathit{QV}$ of quantum variables and a set $\mathcal{U}$ of \textit{unitary matrix constants}.
+We assume a set $\QVar$ of quantum variables and a set $\mathcal{U}$ of \textit{unitary matrix constants}.
 The unitary matrix constants in $\mathcal{U}$ will be instantiated in applications.
 For convenience, it is always assumed that the $2\times 2$ \textit{unit matrix} is in $\mathcal{U}$.
-We fix the following notations: \begin{itemize}\item[-] Each quantum variable $q$ stands for a quantum system with a Hilbert space denoted by $\hs_q$ as its state space. \item[-] A sequence $\overline{q}=q_1,...,q_n$ of distinct quantum variables is called a quantum register.
+We fix the following notations: \begin{itemize} \item[-] Each quantum variable $q$ stands for a quantum system with a Hilbert space denoted by $\hs_q$ as its state space. \item[-] A sequence $\qbar=q_1,...,q_n$ of distinct quantum variables is called a quantum register.
 It denotes a composite quantum system consisting of subsystems $q_1,...,q_n$.
-Its state space is the tensor product $\bigotimes_{i=1}^n\hs_{q_i}$.
-For simplicity of the presentation, we often identify $\overline{q}$ with the set $\{q_1,...,q_n\}$ of quantum variables occurring in $\overline{q}$. \item[-] Each unitary matrix constant $U\in\mathcal{U}$ assumes a type of the form $T(U)=\hs_1\otimes ...\otimes\hs_n$.
+Its state space, or type, denoted by $\type(\qbar)$, is given by the tensor product $\bigotimes_{i=1}^n\hs_{q_i}$.
+We write $\qbar_1,\qbar_2$ for the concatenation of two distinct registers $\qbar_1$ and $\qbar_2$.
+For simplicity of the presentation, we often identify $\qbar$ with the set $\{q_1,...,q_n\}$ of quantum variables occurring in $\qbar$. \item[-] Each unitary matrix constant $U\in\mathcal{U}$ assumes a type of the form $\type(U)=\hs_1\otimes ...\otimes\hs_n$.
 This means that the unitary transformation denoted by $U$ can be performed on a composite quantum system consisting of $n$ subsystems with state spaces $\hs_1,...,\hs_n$, respectively.
-Thus, if $\overline{q}=q_1,...,q_n$ is a quantum register with $\hs_{q_i}=\hs_i$ for $i=1,...,n$; that is, the types of $U$ and register $\overline{q}$ match, then $U[\overline{q}]$ can be thought of as a basic quantum gate with quantum wires $q_1,...,q_n$. \end{itemize}
+Thus, if $\qbar=q_1,...,q_n$ is a quantum register with $\hs_{q_i}=\hs_i$ for $i=1,...,n$ (that is, the types of $U$ matches that of the register $\qbar$), then $U[\qbar]$ can be thought of as a basic quantum gate with quantum wires $q_1,...,q_n$. \end{itemize}